m8/sb/readme.md

 ```
 your blog post will be listed under ```<!-- SB -->``` line.

+## Rss Feed
+You can also create RSS feed.
+Rss description will be added

 ## Todo
-* Sort by date
 * Some kind of history file to track unnecessary file creation
-* RSS feed
+* RSS description